riceissa/breathing/index.md

 - less sensitive chemoreceptors
 - hemoglobin count or efficiency
 - myoglobin count or efficiency
-- reduced or more efficient cellular metabolish (slower rate of generation of CO2)
+- reduced or more efficient cellular metabolism (slower rate of generation of CO2)
 - higher lung capacity

 some of the above may also be happening in going from chronic overbreather to normal breather, but it's not obviously necessary to explain the differences in CO~2~ tolerance between overbreather and normal.